toluwajosh/panoptic-deeplab-pytorch/README.md

 We already have a semantic segmentation branch of DeepLabV3+, so the rest of the pipeline will be as follows;

-- [ ] Add an instance decoder head
+- [X] Add an instance decoder head
+- [ ] Groundtruth instance centers encoding by a 2D Gaussian with standard deviation of 8 pixels
 - [ ] Add compound loss(criterion) function.
+- [ ] Apply 5×5 depthwise-separable convolution
 - [ ] Test training with slim backbone (mobileNet), and,
 - [ ] If successful, use a more robust backbone (ResNet 101).